mikinty/drinks/README.md

 ### Red

 - La Rioja Alta Vina Alberdi: Great expression of Tempranillo for only $25.
+- [Turley](https://www.turleywinecellars.com/): Their Zinfandel is amazing.
+Even their Juvenile, for around $25, is great.
+Their single vineyard wines are worth trying.
 - [Odoardi: Giovan Battista (GB)](https://www.cantineodoardi.it/prodotto/gb-odoardi/): big, savory, oily wine that goes will with all tasty foods.
 Great expression of Southern Italy. ~$50.
 - Merry Edwards Pinot Noir: Really loved how juicy and concentrated the fruits were. ~$60.
 - Caymus Cabernet: Crowd pleaser as well, but sewet, pine, wax, earth, mushroom, and stewed fruits.
 Excellent expression of Napa. ~$80.
+- [Williams Selyem](https://www.williamsselyem.com/): Their Pinot is so gamey, wild, savory...it's really good.
+Wine making is very strong.
+Their Pinots start around $90.
 - Château Smith Haut-Lafitte: Who doesn't like this classic from Graves, Pessac-Léognan? ~$125.
 - Vice Versa: Great Cabernet Sauvignon from Napa. ~$160.
 - Tignanello: Grippy tannins, full bodied fruit flavor.
 It's amazing wine, and yes it's mainstream. ~$180.